JellyMaster/ExcelHelper/README.md

       public ActionResult Export()
         {
-            List<MyModel> model = new List<MyModel>();
+            //The collection we want to convert into an excel file List<MyModel> model = new List<MyModel>();

             MemoryStream stream = new MemoryStream();

-            model = myServiceLayer.GetExportResults();
+            //Some form of service layer to get the results collection. model = myServiceLayer.GetExportResults();

             DataSet ds = new DataSet();

-            ds.Tables.Add(model.ToDataTable<MyModel>());
+            //convert the list to a datatable (Note: must use simple properties.
+Complex properties are not supported currently) ds.Tables.Add(model.ToDataTable<MyModel>());

             try
             {
-                stream = ExcelHelper.CreateExcelSheet(ds, ExcelHelper.ExcelType.Xlsx);
+            //Create the excel sheet and write it to the memory stream. stream = ExcelHelper.CreateExcelSheet(ds, ExcelHelper.ExcelType.Xlsx);
             }
             catch (Exception error)